 The events of May Day 1919 commenced when the procession of 30,000 marched from the Socialist headquarters at Acme Hall on Prospect Ave. and toward Public Square.
 They were divided into four units, each with a red flag and an American flag at its head; many marchers also wore red clothing or red badges.
 The group consisted of the Socialists, the IWW, and the American Federation of Labor (AFL).
 Many were immigrants, particularly from Southern and Eastern Europe, including HUNGARIANS, JEWS, RUSSIANS, POLES, ITALIANS, SLOVAKS, and CZECHS.
 Even more critically, the procession also included veterans from World War I, dressed in full uniform.
 The riots began when an anti-socialist veteran attempted to take the red flag of a marching pro-socialist veteran.
 The subsequent clashes pitted the socialist marchers against a group of self-styled “patriots” opposed to socialism, dubbed “loyalists” by THE CLEVELAND PRESS.
 The city used mounted police, army trucks, and even a battle tank from the Western Front to restore order.
 Two people died, many were injured, and 124 were arrested by Cleveland Police, including Ruthenberg.
 Significantly, none of those on the “loyalist” side were arrested by police.
 The Socialist Party’s headquarters at Acme Hall were ransacked by a mob of 100 men.
 Cleveland’s major newspapers attacked the foreign-born participants of the rally as “foreign agitators,” even though they were naturalized citizens, and demanded their deportation.
 Such nativist xenophobia would foreshadow the Immigration Acts of 1921 and 1924, which restricted immigration of “undesirable” Southern and Eastern Europeans to the US (see: IMMIGRATION AND MIGRATION).

 The May Day Riots were followed by several other disturbances across the country, including, most tragically, the Wall Street bombing of 1920.
 However, as America entered the Roaring 20s, the First Red Scare gradually receded from public consciousness.
-Clevelanders danced the Charleston to HOT JAZZ amid a seemingly prosperous future and they preferred not to reflect on the violent tumult that shook Public Square in May 1919.
+Clevelanders danced the Charleston to HOT JAZZ amid a seemingly prosperous future, and many preferred to move beyond the violent tumult that shook Public Square in May 1919.
 Still, the May Day Riots remain significant not simply as an event, but as evidence of a longer, too often forgotten history of what some might term radicalism in Greater Cleveland.
-It is a history that warrants our attention as it often challenges the accepted historical narrative of our city and nation.
+It is a history that warrants our attention as it often challenges the accepted historical narrative of the city.

 Pietro A. Shakarian